merps/f5-ts-sumo/README.md

 project | Project Shortname name used for AWS Tag/Naming | String | `project` | No
 ec2_key_name | EC2 KeyPair for Instance Creation | String | *NA* | **Yes**

-third, intialise and plan the terraform deployment as follows:
+Third, intialise and plan the terraform deployment as follows:

 ```
 cd secure/
 terraform init
 terraform plan --vars-file ../variables.tfvars
 ```

 this will produce and display the deployment plan using the previously created `varibles.tfvars` file.

 Then finally to deploy the successfuly plan;
 ```
 terraform apply --vars-file ../variables.tfvars
 ```

-This examples creates two c4.2xlage PAYG BIG-IP Marketplace instances, it is recommended to perfrom a `terraform destroy --vars-file` to not incur excessive usage costs outside of free tier.
+This architecture deploys two c4.2xlage PAYG BIG-IP Marketplace instances, it is recommended to perfrom a `terraform destroy --vars-file` to not incur excessive usage costs outside of free tier.
 {: .alert .alert-warning}

-This deployment also covers the provisioning of the additional F5 prerequeset components so required for deployment example so will not be covered here but is covered in the [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws)]
+This deployment also covers the provisioning of the additional F5 prerequeset components so required for deployment example covered in the [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws)]

 ## Configuration